Wall Street’s Best Dividend Stocks Daily Alert: (RNR-E) - Cabot Wealth Network

 Article Excerpt

 These preferred shares of this global insurer are selling at a discount to their redemption price.
-RenaissanceRe Holdings Ltd. 5.375% Series E Preference Shares (RNR-E 23.44) From Jack Adamo’s Insiders Plus RenaissanceRe Holdings is a global provider of reinsurance, as well as various types of insurance and related services.
-The company operates through three segments: […]
+RenaissanceRe Holdings Ltd. 5.375% Series E Preference Shares (RNR-E) From Jack Adamo’s Insiders Plus RenaissanceRe Holdings is a global provider of reinsurance, as well as various types of insurance and related services.
+The company operates through three segments: Catastrophe […]